Tervicke/IpsumVim/README.md

 and then by doing a ```:PlugInstall```

 ## Use the plugin
-you can insert the lorem ipsum where the current cursor in located by using the Lorem command(you dont need to type the whole , vim autocompletes the command)
+you can insert the lorem ipsum where the current cursor in located by using the Lipsum command(you dont need to type the whole , vim autocompletes the command)
 ```vim-script
 :Lipsum
 ```